marklogic-community/marklogic-research-hub-framework/examples/pharma-research/README.md

 Each ontology needs to be named and placed in a folder of the same name within the `data/ontologies` directory of this source code.

-    ./gradlew rpaasDeployOntology -PontologyName=RxNorm
+  `./gradlew rpaasDeployOntology -PontologyName=RxNorm`

-    ./gradlew rpaasDeployOntology -PontologyName=omopcdm
+  `./gradlew rpaasDeployOntology -PontologyName=omopcdm`

 ### 2.2 Load dev data

+**NOTE FOR WINDOWS USERS**
+Embedded MLCP is required for many of the following steps.
+One piece that is required is the winutils.exe tool and an environment variable set so that it can be located by MLCP.
+It will be necessary to download this tool and place it in a 'bin' directory.
+Then, set HADOOP_HOME to the parent of the bin directory.
+For instance, if the tool is located in C:\Projects\mlcp\bin, set HADOOP_HOME to C:\Projects\mlcp with:

+`set HADOOP_HOME=C:\Projects\mlcp`

+For more information, see [this](https://stackoverflow.com/questions/35652665/java-io-ioexception-could-not-locate-executable-null-bin-winutils-exe-in-the-ha) discussion on stackoverflow.

 Run the rpaasDeployTestData job - this contains a set of documents and triples that will allow the dictionary job to work.

-    ./gradlew rpaasDeployTestData
+  `./gradlew rpaasDeployTestData`

 ### 3 run the group tasks to ingest and harmonize Study Data

-You have two options.
-Choose one:

-#### 3.1 Test data for development

-If you want a small set of data for development, run:

-    ./gradlew loadStudiesDev

-#### 3.2 Full dataset (huge)

 If you want the entire study dataset, run:

-    ./gradlew loadStudies
+  `./gradlew loadStudies`

+if you want a subset, override inputPathStudies in properties files to configure which study data set used.

-### 4 run the group tasks to ingest and harmonize Drug Data a) or b) depending on OS
+### 4 run the group tasks to ingest and harmonize Drug Data

-    a) ./gradlew loadDrugs for linux/Unix
-    b) ./gradlew loadWindowsDrugs for Windows
+First, it is necessary to download the full drug label data from the [DailyMed](https://dailymed.nlm.nih.gov/dailymed/spl-resources-all-drug-labels.cfm) website.
+Unzip the files to $/pharma/data/pharma-research/drugZip

+  `./gradlew loadDrugs`

 ### 5 Run the group tasks to ingest and harmonize Gene Data

-    ./gradlew ingestGeneData
+  `./gradlew ingestGeneData`

 ### 6 Run the group tasks to ingest and harmonize Protein Data

-    ./gradlew ingestProteinData
+  `./gradlew ingestProteinData`

 ### 7 Run the group tasks to ingest and harmonize a sample Publications and Author

+First, download the pubmed xml files from [https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) to $/pharma/data/pharma-research/comm_use_Daily_Med (or another location and update inputPathPubMedCentral variable in your gradle properties file to the correct location).

 This will create some simple pubmed and author documents for you.
-It depends on the enirchment code for the final document for PubMed data:
+It depends on the enrichment code for the final document for PubMed data:

-    ./gradlew loadPubMedCentral
+  `./gradlew loadPubMedCentral`

 ### 8 Run mastering:

-    ./gradlew runSmartMaster
+  `./gradlew runSmartMaster`

 ## UI Application (built with the Grove toolkit)